Last updated on August 2nd, 2023 at 08:13 pm

 Moreover, if you have gastroparesis, you should avoid high-fiber foods.
 Fruits and vegetables (apples, berries, coconuts, figs, oranges, persimmons, Brussels sprouts, green beans, green peas, lettuce, potato peels, and sauerkraut).
 Cereals made from whole grains and bran are further additions.

-Supercharge Your Health With Smoothies for Gut Health and Weight Loss that Soothe Esophageal Cancer (EAC) and Barrett’s Esophagus (BE)
+i.
+Supercharge Your Health With Shakes for Esophageal Cancer (EAC) and Barrett’s Esophagus (BE)

 For instance, smoothies are the way to go for those suffering from Esophageal Cancer (EAC) and Barrett’s Esophagus (BE).
 Not only will they help you lose weight, but they can also reduce the symptoms of both EAC and BE.
 Additionally, they’re a tasty way to get your daily dose of nutrition!
 From high-protein smoothies to fruit and vegetable blends, there are so many delicious flavors to choose from.
 So why not try them and see how they can help you?